-Also known as: Vitamin B3 deficiency and Deficiency - niacin
+Also known as: Vitamin B3 deficiency, Deficiency - niacin or Nicotinic acid deficiency

 - Inflamed mucus membranes